themeum/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.6.1 - February 15, 2024

+New: API to submit & fetch a list of quizzes (Pro)
+Improvement: Security Improved to submit questions & answers safely (Free)
+Improvement: All the APIs available with the Tutor Free plugin have improved response data, extendability, and performance.
+Fix: Resource not found - ChatGPT

 = 2.6.0 - January 11, 2024